-This course is an introduction to drawing and design problems encountered in the area of Civil & Environmental Engineering.
-Topics include site analysis, site layout, grading and drainage, utility layout and profiles, erosion control and sustainable site design.
-This course will help students design and develop a commercial site design and produce the drawing set to include Existing Features Plan, Record Plan, Grading Plan, and Erosion Control Plan.
-Prerequisites: (Test scores or ENG 101 or higher) and (Test scores or MAT 140)
+in civil and environmental engineering.
+Topics include site analysis, site layout, grading and drainage, utility layout and profiles, erosion control, and sustainable site design.
+Students design and develop a conceptual commercial site design and produce elements of the drawing set.
+Prerequisites: (Test scores or ENG 101 or concurrent or higher) and (Test scores or MAT 180 or concurrent or higher)